Mathtodon/Mathtodon.github.io/txdot-page.md

     5177

-## Exploring the Data

-## We see that Bids are Log Normally Distributed
+## Exploring the Data, We see that Bids are Log Normally Distributed

 ```python